euugenechou/gitlab-canvas-utils/README.md

 ## Utilities

-There are currently 7 scripts/utilities:
+A brief description of the provided scripts/utilities:
-1. `addtorepos` - adds students to a set of specified repositories as reporters
+- `addtorepos` - adds students to a set of specified repositories as reporters
-2. `checkout` - checks out cloned student repositories to commit IDs submitted for a specific assignment.
+- `checkout` - checks out cloned student repositories to commit IDs submitted
+- for a specific assignment.
-3. `clone` - clones student repositories.
+- `clone` - clones student repositories.
-4. `createrepos` - creates course GitLab course and student repos.
+- `createrepos` - creates course GitLab course and student repos.
-5. `pushfiles` - adds files to cloned student repositories, pushing the changes.
+- `pushfiles` - adds files to cloned student repositories, pushing the changes.
-6. `rmfiles` - removes files from cloned student repositories, pushing the changes.
+- `rmfiles` - removes files from cloned student repositories, pushing the
+- changes.
+- `rmfromrepos` - removes students from a set of specified repositories as reporters
-7. `roster` - scrapes Canvas for a CSV of the student roster.
+- `roster` - scrapes Canvas for a CSV of the student roster.

 Read the supplied `man` pages for more information on each of these utilities.